MorganResearchLab/scarecrow/README.md

 <img style="float:right;width:200px;" src="./img/scarecrow.png" alt="scarecrow"/>

-**scarecrow is subject to ongoing editing and may not behave as expected.**
+**scarecrow is being actively developed, some kinks still being ironed out, and so it may not currently behave as expected.**

 A library-agnostic toolkit for pre-processing combinatorial indexed single-cell RNA sequence data.